 Senate Passes Public Lands Legislation That Will Bring More Federal Dollars To Hawai‘i

 WASHINGTON—Today U.S. Senator Brian Schatz (D-Hawai‘i), a member of the Senate Appropriations Committee, voted to pass public lands legislation that would bring more federal funding to Hawai‘i and protect historic sites in the state.
-The bill provides permanent funding for the Land and Water Conservation Fund (LWCF), which funds projects in Hawai‘i.
+The package of bills provides permanent funding for the Land and Water Conservation Fund (LWCF), which funds projects in Hawai‘i, and includes Schatz-authored legislation making Hawai‘i eligible for drought management and water conservation grants for the first time.
+The package also upgrades Honouliuli from a national monument to a national historic site and re-designates Pearl Harbor as its own separate national memorial, allowing both sites to share National Park Services resources.

-Hawai‘i has received more than $260 million in LWCF funding, protecting treasured parks and historic sites like Haleakala, Hawai‘i Volcanoes, Kalaupapa, Kaloko-Honokohau, and Puuhonua O Honaunau, and wildlife refuges including Hakalau Forest, Hanalei Valley, James Campbell, Kealia Pond, Kilauea Point, Oahu Forest, and Palmyra Atoll.
-In 2003, the 113,000-acre, $22 million Kahuku Ranch addition to Hawai‘i Volcanoes National Park was the largest single land conservation transaction in the history of the state and increased park size by 50 percent.
+Hawai?i has received nearly $230 million in LWCF funding, protecting treasured parks and historic sites like Haleakala, Hawai?i Volcanoes, Kalaupapa, Kaloko-Honokohau, and Puuhonua O Honaunau, and wildlife refuges including Hakalau Forest, Hanalei Valley, James Campbell, Kealia Pond, Kilauea Point, Oahu Forest, and Palmyra Atoll.
+In 2003, the 113,000-acre, $22 million Kahuku Ranch addition to Hawai?i Volcanoes National Park was the largest single land conservation transaction in the history of the state and increased park size by 50 percent.